 But then your faith kicks in, and somehow, you are reminded that your daughter is a fighter, and until you infuse your fear into her, she will continue to exude confidence in her ability to survive and get better.
-So, you choke back the tears, and only permit them to fall when you are alone.
+So, you choke back the tears permitting them to fall only when you are alone.

-All questions will be answered and when it seems that you can not bear to consider one more thing, a little girl with peach fuzz for hair says, ‘Daddy, can we huddle up?’.
-And you do as you are now ‘the other guy’.
+Not all questions will be answered, and when it seems that you cannot bear to consider one more thing, a little girl with peach fuzz for hair says, ‘Daddy, can we huddle up?’, and so, you do as you are now the ‘other guy’.

 We were told by the oncologists that the chemotherapy agents used might have late effects on our daughter’s heart, but what choice did we have but to move forward with treatment.
 You put the possibility out of your mind and invoke the ‘other guy rule’ which you already know is a lie.

-Fast forward 30 years and Stephanie’s heart was failing, and failing fast.
-This time the problem could be fixed provided we didn’t run out of time.
+Fast forward 30 years and your daughter’s heart is failing, and failing fast.
 By now, as a father, you know what needs to happen: a new heart.
-It is a matter of getting her to the place with the greatest likelihood of making that happen.
+It becomes a matter of supporting her and her young family in their effort to get her to the place with the greatest likelihood of proceeding with transplant given her cancer history.

-Through the power of prayer, the efforts of pastors, relatives, and friends alike, and the receptive physicians of the Cleveland Clinic, God’s hand guided us through the medical maze to get us to the best place for Stephanie just in time.
+Through the prayers of many, the collective efforts of pastors, relatives, and friends alike, and a group of world-renowned physicians, God’s hand directed us through the medical maze and she received a new heart in her one of her many dark hours.

-From the highest of highs to the lowest of lows, having a child with a life-threatening illness is one of the most difficult things to handle emotionally.
-And, until you have been there, you will never truly understand.
+From the highest of highs to the lowest of lows, having a child with cancer is one of the most difficult things to navigate in this life, and until you have been there, you can never truly understand.
 My prayer for you is that you never come to understand.”